socomsystems/documentation/user_manual/files/encrypting_files.rst

 Recovery key password
 ^^^^^^^^^^^^^^^^^^^^^

-If your Nextcloud administrator has enabled the recovery key feature, you can choose to use this feature for your account.
+If your cyfrSpaces administrator has enabled the recovery key feature, you can choose to use this feature for your account.
 If you enable "Password recovery" the administrator can read your data with a special password.
-This feature enables the administrator to recover your files in the event you lose your Nextcloud password.
+This feature enables the administrator to recover your files in the event you lose your cyfrSpaces password.
 If the recovery key is not enabled, then there is no way to restore your files if you lose your login password.

 .. figure:: ../images/encryption3.png